Fazendaaa/Succubus/README.md

 ## ➤ Engines

-I know that Docker Inc is kinda of a "hot topic" in some circles, that's why this tool tries to maintain itself behind an *Engine* abstraction layer, allowing a east swap in replacement if need to do so
+I know that Docker Inc is kinda of a "hot topic" in some circles, that's why this tool tries to maintain itself behind an *Engine* abstraction layer, allowing a east swap in replacement if need to do so.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/water.png)](#installing)